Zipheir/srfi-258/pre-srfi.md

 is ubiquitous (dating back to at least LISP 1.5), although its behavior varies widely.

+This SRFI is an attempt to reconcile the different strategies that Scheme implementations use to create unique (or at least reliably unique) symbols.
+We do not require gensyms to be “uninterned”, nor do we specify a scheme for ensuring that each gensym has a “fresh” name.

 Gensyms are mainly useful in macro programming.
 In languages without hygienic macro systems, they are used to create local identifiers which are "invisible" to other code.
-With hygienic systems, this is obsolete, but a related technique is still relevant: the "invisible" identifiers created from uninterned symbols can be used to pass information between macros.
+With hygienic systems, this is obsolete, but a related technique is still relevant: the "invisible" identifiers created from gensyms can be used to pass information between macros.

 [Example...]